 MOSAiC Climate Cube

-The coordination and implementation of SIDFEx has been led by the research group Seamless Sea Ice Prediction (SSIP), which is funded by the German Ministry for Education and Research (BMBF).
+The coordination and implementation of SIDFEx has been led by the research group Seamless Sea Ice Prediction (SSIP) and within the project SIDFExplore, funded by the German Ministry for Education and Research (BMBF, grants 01LN1701A and 03F0868A).